Henesys/Study/Courses (강의)/Coursera/CS498- Cloud Computing Applications/Quiz/Final/CS498W15Quizzes.md

 ### Answer

+- Create container image based on user specified requirements
+	- Kubernetes is a platform to orchestrate the deployment, scaling and management of container-based applications
+		- It does not create container image based on user specified requirements
+	- Kubernetes does:
 		- Schedule containers to run on physical or virtual machines
-- Create container image based on user specified requirements
+		- Scale the application instances up or down
+		- Manage updates and rollbacks

 ## Question 2